inrae/jupyterhub-vm/README.md

         * First,  ssh -p2222 vagrant@127.0.0.1
         * Second  ssh vagrant@<IP of your VM>
-   In both cases, no password will be asked if ssh-agent running.
+   In both cases, no password will be asked if [ssh-agent](https://www.ssh.com/ssh/agent) running.
 Otherwise, enter _vagrant_ as password.

    The default IP and the default data path (shared data) are those defined in the _build.sh_ script.
    * To specify another IP, use the _-i_ option. _VirtualBox_ will create the corresponding Ethernet adapters.
 You need to specify _-i dhcp_ if the VM is to be run on the cloud.
    * To specify another data folder, use the _-d_ option.
 You need to specify _-d none_ if the VM is to be run on the cloud.
-In the latter case,  you can put files (data, scripts) under the _ansible/roles/jupyterhub/files/share_ folder so that they are included in the shared folder within the VM and accessible in the 'shared_data' folder in jupyter notebooks.
+In the latter case,  you can put files (data, scripts) under the _ansible/roles/jupyterhub/files/share_ folder so that they are included in the shared folder within the VM and accessible in the _shared_data_ folder in jupyter notebooks.
 This folder can also be replaced by a symbolic link pointing to another folder containing the data and/or scripts to be shared.

 3. Export the VM
 ```